NoahPenry/Noah-Penry/README.md

 ## 👋 About Me

-I’m a **Senior at Illinois State University**, majoring in **Agribusiness** with a **minor in Information Systems**, graduating May 2025.
+I'm a **Senior at Illinois State University**, majoring in **Agribusiness** with a **minor in Information Systems**, graduating in May 2025.
-I bring strong skills in agricultural finance, financial analysis, database design, data analysis and visualization, and IT project management.
+Skilled in agricultural finance, financial analysis, database design, data analysis and visualization, and IT project management.
-As a dedicated **Division I athlete** in Track & Field and Cross Country, I’m proud of my problem-solving ability, time management, and communication skills.
+I am a dedicated **Division I athlete** with exceptional problem-solving, time management, and communication skills.
-I’m seeking a role that leverages both **technical** and **business acumen** to drive financial reporting and deliver strategic insights.

 ---